 “The goal of these kinds of therapies is cure, and the history backs this up,” Webber said.
 “Trials of this kind in GI cancer and breast cancer have had 80-90 percent response rates for patients who had exhausted every other option.
 That’s the kind of success we could be looking at here.”

-The funding this project received form Team Nat will likely take it from initiating the project to planning for clinical manufacturing and initiating a clinical trial.
+The funding this project received from the Zach Sobiech Osteosarocma Fund will likely take it from initiating the project to planning for clinical manufacturing and initiating a clinical trial.
 By that time, Webber and Moriarity hope to have enough data and publications to apply for larger, government grants that could fund a future clinical trial, bringing new treatments from the lab to kids who are fighting osteosarcoma.
-Webber stresses that this kind of leap forward would not have been possible without funding from Team Nat.
+Webber stresses that this kind of leap forward would not have been possible without funding from the Zach Sobiech Osteosarcoma Fund.

 “It is really difficult to get funding to start projects like this one, because a lot of other funding sources tend to lean toward research that yields incremental, safe advances.
-But what philanthropy, from sources like Team Nat, does is jumpstart research that has a better chance to make a huge impact,” Webber said.
+But what philanthropy does is jumpstart research that has a better chance to make a huge impact,” Webber said.
 “This is an opportunity to swing for the fences and do something that is really transformative.
 It’s so enabling and so exciting to get to roll up our sleeves and get started.”